ivancuric/css-selector-performance/Optimizing CSS.md

 Still, there’s something to be said about the topic, especially to weed out some of the myths and legends surrounding them.
 So let’s dive right in.

-First, to get on the same page --- this article isn’t about CSS property and value performance, that’s a topic for a whole other article.
+First, to get on the same page --- this article isn’t about the performance of CSS properties and values.
 What we’re covering today is the performance cost of the selectors themselves.
-The article will be focusing on the Blink rendering engine, specifically Chrome 62.
+I will be focusing on the Blink rendering engine, specifically Chrome 62.

 The selectors can roughly be split in a few groups and (roughly) sorted from the least to most expensive.